Best dehumidifiers for tackling damp and drying laundry – tried and tested

 Not the most energy-efficient

-The Duux Bora Smart 20L Dehumidifier can condense 20 litres of water from the air per day, can manage the humidity in spaces up to 40m², and has a generous 4 litre water tank so you won't constantly be emptying it.
+The Duux Bora Smart 20L Dehumidifier can condense 20 litres of water from the air every day, can manage the humidity in spaces up to 40m², and has a generous 4-litre water tank so you won't constantly be emptying it.
 The sleek design is also equipped with Wi-Fi connectivity so you can pair it with the Duux App for remote operation or connect it to Amazon Alexa or Google Assistant for voice-activated control.

 In practice, our reviewer found the Duux Smart App a little lacking, but the connection to voice-activated devices worked well and will be a big plus point for many users.

-The Pro Breeze 30L High Capacity Smart Dehumidifier is a Wi-Fi compatible alternative, and our reviewer loved the Pro Breeze model's Smart features, finding them easier to set-up and more intuitive to use.
-However, the Pro Breeze model is a heavier and more powerful unit that means increased running costs compared to the Duux Bora.
+The Pro Breeze 30L High Capacity Smart Dehumidifier is a Wi-Fi-compatible alternative, and our reviewer loved the Pro Breeze model's smart features, finding them easier to set up and more intuitive to use.
+However, the Pro Breeze model is a heavier and more powerful unit which means increased running costs compared to the Duux Bora.
 It also doesn't come equipped with a built-in carbon filter like the Duux Bora does, a feature our reviewer found a real plus point in her tests, especially in the kitchen where it reduced cooking smells as well as extracting steam.

 Like the Pro Breeze 30L High Capacity Smart Dehumidifier, we also found the Duux Bora noisy during testing, and it doesn't offer a dedicated Laundry Drying mode, so we found it a little less effective than some at speeding up indoor drying times of wet washing.
-The MeacoDry Arete One Dehumidifier, De'Longhi Tascuigo AriaDry Multi Dehumidifier and Pro Breeze 20L Premium Dehumidifier with Special Laundry Mode all performed better in this regard, but, they don't offer Wi-Fi connectivity.
+The De'Longhi Tascuigo AriaDry Multi Dehumidifier and Pro Breeze 20L Premium Dehumidifier with Special Laundry Mode both performed better in this regard, but, they don't offer Wi-Fi connectivity.

-Overall, the Duux Bora can't quite compete with our top recommendation, the quieter and more energy-efficient MeacoDry Arete One Dehumidifier that also comes with a built-in HEPA air filter.
-But, if you want voice-activated control, this is still a decent option to consider.
+Overall, the Duux Bora can't quite compete with our top recommendation, the quieter and more energy-efficient MeacoDry Arete Two Dehumidifier also comes with a built-in HEPA air filter.
+However, if you wanted another voice control option, it's one to consider.

 Small-space alternative